-Mandatory Online Safety Training
+Researcher Safety Training

 At the UConn Brain Imaging Research Center, safety is our top priority.
 To ensure the safety of all researchers and participants, BIRC adheres to a specific safety and training policy that requires all researchers intending to use Center resources complete basic safety training to understand the risks and protocols related to an MRI environment.
-Once you complete the online 30 minute safety training module you will be given card access to the public areas at BIRC.
+The safety training module is comprised of viewing education videos and taking an online quiz, and takes approximately 30 minutes.
+Once you complete the test with a score of seven or higher please contact Elisa Medeiros to be given card access to the public areas (Zone 1) at BIRC.

-Practical Basic Safety Training
+Level 2 Safety Training

 Investigators and students wishing to conduct research using our Siemens Prisma 3T scanner will need to complete advanced safety training at the BIRC.
 This involves a period of approximately two hours, during which you will do required reading and receive a hands-on orientation to the MRI suite (Zones 3 and 4).
 Please contact Elisa Medeiros to schedule safety training.

 Appropriate experience and/or training is required for researchers to use other BIRC faciltiies (including the EEG/tDCS and TMS systems).
 Please contact Roeland Hancock for more information.

 Participant Safety and Screening

 All participants need to complete a metal screening form prior to participating in a MRI.
 We recommend having the form completed prior to the participant’s appointment day so any potential contraindications can be addressed.
 Below is a list of common issues presented by participants: